How long are the pieces and where do I buy them?

 Is The SHARPER EDGE insured?

 Yes.
 We are fully insured for both liability and worker compensation.
 We are in good standing with all government agencies and play by the rules.
 If you would like to see our certificate of insurance please don’t hesitate to ask.

 Does this process damage my lawn or existing flowerbeds?

 Absolutely not.
 We mix all of our concrete on site, in a specially designed truck, and wheel it directly to the worksite in a turf tire buggy.
 No trucks or heavy vehicles of any kind will come onto your property.

 How does this product hold up to our mid-west winters?

 GREAT!
-We utilize precisely placed crack control joints, air entrainment, a fiber mesh additive and an integrated stainless steel cable to cope with the freezing weather in our area.
-Finally, we seal all of our work with a professional grade acrylic sealer, locking out moisture and contaminants
+We utilize precisely placed crack control joints, a fiber mesh additive and an integrated stainless steel cable to cope with the freezing weather in our area.
+Finally, we seal all of our work with a professional grade acrylic sealer to protect it from the elements.

 Will my concrete edging crack?

 Yes.
 All concrete can and will crack under certain conditions.
 We take preventative measures to control cracking.
 We cut crack control joints roughly 24”to 30” on center.
 The industry standard is 48” but we find that by exceeding that standard we have fewer problems.
-Additionally we blend fiber mesh throughout the concrete at no charge, and offer an inexpensive option to extrude a stainless steel cable throughout the length of your edging.
+Additionally we blend fiber mesh throughout the concrete and offer an inexpensive option to extrude a stainless steel cable throughout the length of your edging.
 Despite these efforts no one can guarantee you that you will not get a crack.
 Cracks are typically hair line in nature and not a big deal.
-Our optional cable reinforcement will assure that the crack never grows and is highly recommended.
+Our optional cable reinforcement is designed to mitigate cracks that occur.

 You keep talking about control joints and fiber mesh, what are they?